YI-CHENG-SHIH645/ML/README.md

 ### The textbook: [Machine Learning in Business (John Hull)](http://www-2.rotman.utoronto.ca/~hull/Second%20edition%20Online%20Files/index2ndEd.html)

+### Every notebook has the "Open in Colab" button on top of page, you can run/modify/experiment in Colab as you like, without any settings.

 ### How to contribute?
 * without actually coding:
   * raise Issues if there's any bug in the code.